cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/openssh-fido2-hardwarekey.md

 this is not currently possible out of the box.
 I've posed the question, [Can I use an iPhone connected via USB to a computer as a FIDO2 security key
 (for example in OpenSSH)?](https://superuser.com/questions/1784703/can-i-use-an-iphone-connected-via-usb-to-a-computer-as-a-fido2-security-key-for) to see if anyone has found a workaround.

+## Conclusion

+In conclusion, using FIDO2 hardware keys as OpenSSH keys is an excellent way to enhance your security.
+Additionally, it doesn't require any additional infrastructure, making it an easy and cost-effective solution.
+So, if you're looking for a way to enhance your security, consider using FIDO2 hardware keys as OpenSSH keys.